ohmannymanny/Homelab-Project-1/README.md

 https://soundcloud.com/evencemusic
 Second love is computers, always been around them, always spent way too much time on them but this time its more serious so here I am... going to be spending even more time on them cause I love it.
 In this repo it combines a small amount of personal relevance but mostly focused achieving milestones and goals through out the journey and building a homelab with the plan of potentially scaling up over time.
 Using Profressor Messer as a resource and learning source material,Friends, IT Discord servers, Google, AI, Books, Work Expierence.
+Recently been playing Tower Networking Inc. game on Steam. been loving it so far, would recommend.
+Hackthebox: ohmannymanny (Currenly Private, however have HTB Academy, Lab Monthly subs)